-Continuing on frm Jaipur by private vehicle, head to Ranthambhore (approximately 5 hours/200km).
-Ranthambhore National Park was once a famous hunting ground for the Maharajas of Jaipur, and was one of the original Project Tiger reserves.
+Continuing on from Jaipur by private vehicle, head to Ranthambhore (approximately 5 hours/200km).
+Ranthambhore National Park was once a famous hunting ground for the Maharajas of Jaipur and was one of the original Project Tiger reserves.
 Explore the ruins of the park’s 10th-century fort, and in the evening take a 4WD safari in search of tigers and other wildlife, such as hyenas, jackals, deer, langurs, marsh crocodiles, wild boars and birds.

 Ranthambhore National Park is closed between 1 July and 30 September each year.
 On trips departing during this time, you'll visit nearby Sawai Mansingh Sanctuary.
 Sawai Mansingh Sanctuary is located approx. 16km from Ranthambhore and due to its hilly terrain isn't as affected by the monsoon.
 Tigers also inhabit this area and spottings are more favorable at this time of year as they move here away from flooded areas of Ranthambhore.

 Next, travel to Bundi by private vehicle (approx 4 hours/150km).
 Navigate Bundi's narrow streets on an insightful walking tour, including wandering through the downtown market.
-Stop in at Bundi's intriguing and intricate step wells (baori), an architectural marvel and once the source of water for the town.
+Stop in at Bundi's intriguing and intricate step wells (baori), an architectural marvel, and once the source of water for the town.
 Check out the 16th-century Bundi Palace with its famous murals before checking into our next heritage stay for the night.

-Take off from Bundi and and take a local train to Bassi. cross the Chittorgarh countryside to Paangarh Lake.
-Enjoy the view out to the 15th-century fort and unwind with a cup of chai while watching sunset over the lake.
+Take off from Bundi and take a local train to Bassi. cross the Chittorgarh countryside to Paangarh Lake.
+Enjoy the view out to the 15th-century fort and unwind with a cup of chai while watching the sunset over the lake.
 You'll spend tonight in a beautiful permanent tented camp, right on the lakeshore - a truly relaxing experience away from the chaos of India's cities.

 This morning we drive in an open-top jeep out into the countryside past tranquil villages.
 You might be lucky enough to spot some native wildlife as we drive through the region.
 Meet some villagers and maybe even get a henna tattoo - a temporary but very traditional souvenir.
 Arrive at our next heritage stay and enjoy a meal of authentic local specialties.

 Depart the heritage stay and begin your next journey by private vehicle takes us to Udaipur (approximately 4 hours/180km).
-Take in the city’s hills, lakes and white marble palaces, or delve into its twisting alleys and bazaars filled with silver, leather goods and miniature paintings.
-A popular centre for artists, dancers and musicians, there’s plenty to entertain you here.
+Take in the city’s hills, lakes, and white marble palaces, or delve into its twisting alleys and bazaars filled with silver, leather goods, and miniature paintings.
+A popular centre for artists, dancers, and musicians, there’s plenty to entertain you here.
 After a city walk with your leader, the rest of your day is free.

 Visit Udaipur's City Palace, one of the largest royal palaces in India.
 Some suggestions for your free time after the tour include an optional boat ride on the picturesque Lake Pichola (seasonal) to marvel at the island palaces off Jag Nivas and Jag Mandir and seeing a cultural performance that combines seven traditional Rajasthani folk dances in the evening.